Beta Renewables Cellulosic Ethanol Biorefinery, Crescentino, Italy

 Market growth for renewable fuel and resources

 The European Union has committed to use at least 10% of the motor fuel produced from renewable resources by 2020.
-The derivative will result in a demand for about 1.5Mt of bio-ethanol by then in Italy alone.
+The derivative will result in a demand for around 1.5Mt of bio-ethanol by then in Italy alone.